judka-uriel/uriel-book/uriel_en.md

 that activate upon reaching specified conditions, which consequently produce unexpected action.

-In modern computer applications such a capability is called *tzafun* — by analogy with the piece of matzah called the *afikoman*, which on Pesach is hidden until the conclusion of the Seder.
+In modern computer applications such a feature is called *tzafun* — by analogy with the piece of matzah called the *afikoman*, which on Pesach is hidden until the conclusion of the Seder.
 A similar meaning of ‘hidden’ is found in the official name